Sell Diamonds Using Our Diamond Valuation Guide

 diamond appear cloudy and an experienced diamond grader could tell that the stone exhibits fluorescence.
 For example, when looking at a fluorescent diamond that is J color or lower, strong fluorescence may make the stone appear whiter when compared to a non-fluorescing diamond.
 It may also have the opposite effect on a high color diamond; D color may appear to have a blueness or cloudy appearance.
 Fluorescence currently has a negative effect on the value of the diamond; strong fluorescence can reduce the value of a diamond by up to 25%.

-Step 9: Analyzing the Metal
+Step 9: Analyzing The Metal

-We finish our diamond valuation guide by looking at the total metal weight.
 The jewelry item will be weighed in grams and then the weight of anything non-metal (such as diamonds or other gemstones) will be deducted from the initial weight.
 The metal will then be tested to determine what it is; some countries apply a Hallmark that will be stamped on the item guaranteeing what the metal is.

 Testing the metal can be done by various methods.
 Touch acid testing involves scrapping a small amount of metal and then applying a small drop of acid, each acid will be an indicator to the metal type.
 The precious metal prices change daily and the price paid per gram will be the price on the day of valuation.